brightspot/react-examples/client-authentication/README.md

 ## Using the example application

-The Next.js app makes a request to the GraphQL endpoint.
-The request includes headers that contain a secret API Key stored as an environment variable.
-If the value of the API Key in the headers match the value stored in Brightspot then the app will display the data returned.
+The Next.js app makes requests to the GraphQL endpoint.
+The requests includes HTTP headers that contain a client ID and secret API key.
+If the value of the client ID and API key in the headers match the values stored in Brightspot then the app will display the data returned.

+The app is split into two sections, one that uses [Client-side rendering](https://nextjs.org/docs/basic-features/data-fetching/overview) to fetch data after the page has loaded and the other uses [Server-side rendering](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) to fetch data before the page has loaded.

+> **_Note_** The client ID and secret API key are public in the client-side rendering part of the app.

-To show how the application responds to an incorrect API Key, modify the `NEXT_PUBLIC_GRAPHQL_CLIENT_SECRET` value in the `.env` file located at `client-authentication/app` to some new value.
+To show how the application responds to an incorrect API Key, modify the `NEXT_PUBLIC_GRAPHQL_CLIENT_SECRET` and/or `GRAPHQL_CLIENT_SECRET` values in the `.env` file located at `client-authentication/app` to some new value.
 Then restart the Next.js app and navigate to it in your web browser.

 ## How everything works